zdunseth/open-phytoliths-website/content/en/home/features.md

 widget: featurette
 headless: true
 weight: 20
-title: About
+title: About Open Phytoliths Community
-subtitle: Learn about our work
+subtitle: Learn about our community
 feature:
   - icon: chalkboard-teacher
     icon_pack: fas
-    name: Slides
+    name: ICOPS
-    description:
+    description: The International Committee on Open Phytolith Science (ICOPS) has been created within the International Phytolith Society to work on increasing the knowledge of and implementation of open science practices in phytolith research.
   - icon: video
     icon_pack: fas
-    name: Video
+    name: Our Community
     description:
   - icon: code
     icon_pack: fas
-    name: Math & Code
+    name: Our mission
     description:
 ---